radiac/django-tagulous/docs/forms.rst

 This would allow you to generate a formset for all ``Person`` objects which use a specific ``title`` tag.

-Tagulous will automatically apply this fix in the admin site, as long as the tag admin class is registered using ``tagulous.admin.register``.
+Tagulous will automatically apply this fix in the admin site when the tag model admin is registered using the standard Django admin API.

 Without the ``TaggedInlineFormSet`` class in this situation, the tag count will be incorrect when adding tagged model instances, and editing will fail because